My area is prone to hurricanes, so I wanted to share ways to save money while preparing for a hurricane.

 - Find more information on keeping food safe

-Personally, I will be consolidating the food from my refrigerator freezer into my stand-alone freezer – it gets colder & a full freezer stays cold longer.
+Personally, I consolidate the food from my refrigerator freezer into my stand-alone freezer – it gets colder & a full freezer stays cold longer.
 I will move a couple days of meat into my refrigerator freezer to grill for dinner after the storm.
-I will not open my stand-alone freezer until power is back on.
+I never open my stand-alone freezer until power is back on.

 The good news about having a stockpile, is you will likely have plenty of nonperishable food for your family.
 Pop Tarts for breakfast would make my kids happy